Carnivore (DCS-1000)

 6. Electronic Privacy Information Center Carnivore Archive — the institutional documentary collection.

-7. Susan Landau, Listening In: Cybersecurity in an Insecure Age, Yale University Press, 2017 — the principal academic-policy treatment of the broader US-domestic internet-interception institutional landscape including the Carnivore institutional precedent.
+7. Susan Landau, Listening In: Cybersecurity in an Insecure Age, Yale University Press, 2017 — the principal academic-policy treatment of the broader US-domestic internet-interception landscape including the Carnivore precedent.

 8. Federal Bureau of Investigation, Carnivore Diagnostic Tool Information, declassified institutional documentation, available through EPIC FOIA archive.